PocketAppZ/Dumputer/README.md

 This app is designed to quickly identify and remove pre-installed apps on Windows 11 (especially version 24H2).
 It started as a client project, where I optimized the app to efficiently track down and remove unnecessary software.
 Some features will still be unlocked as I continue to enhance the app.

 I’ve done some tweaking and bundled everything into a lightweight app package now.
-Just a heads-up—my older apps like XD-AntiSpy and Bloatbox aren't working properly yet either.
+Just a heads-up—my older apps like XD-AntiSpy (Specifically, the Debloater plugin in XD-AntiSpy isn’t functioning right at the moment) and Bloatbox aren't working properly yet either.

 I got so fed up with a machine that just wouldn’t cooperate, I had to call it "Dumputer" – a mix of 'dump' and 'computer.'
 Sometimes, they’re just full of junk.
 And that's how the name was born..😄